10.2.4. #pragma and #ifndef: Actor 2

 Implementing the previous version of the Actor example in a single file allowed us to focus on the mechanics of inheritance, but putting all the classes in a single file in an object-oriented program isn't common or realistic.
 The second version still uses the over-simplified Person, Actor, and Star classes but adopts the more common and realistic practice of putting each class specification in a separate header file.
 This approach increases the potential for reusing classes, but it also increases the potential for unexpected errors.

 The classes remain unchanged from the first version, so this section focuses on the syntax necessary to manage a multi-class program.
 If a class specification only contains member variables and function prototypes (both members and non-members), then the specification is purely a declaration.
 Multiple declarations don't interfere with compilation if each declaration is the same.
 But if the class includes any function bodies, then those bodies form a function definition.
-Whereas multiple declarations don't cause a problem, multiple definitions do.
+Multiple declarations don't cause a problem, but multiple definitions do.

 Prototypes Only Inline Functions